ApartmentAT/aat-api-docs/docs/authentication.md

 - `client_id` (required)
 - `redirect_uri` (required)
 - `response_type` (required) - `"code"`
+- `state` (optional) - data that can be used for verification or other purposes by the Client

 When receiving authorization requests, the system will display a page to the user, allowing them to approve or deny the authorization request.
 If they approve the request, they will be